Neath3333/Quote-of-the-day/README.md

 # Quote-of-the-day
-people can get different quote each day
+people can get different quote each 1 hour